Jay E: 2007: The Real Testament

 The Real Testament is the major-label debut album by rapper Plies.
 It was released on August 7, 2007, and the album was well received by music critics.
 The song "You" featuring Tank, was produced by Jay E.

 AllMusic editor David Jeffries said that the album had a few "redundant tracks and some potential unreached", but praised both studio and street tracks being supported by capable producers and guest artists throughout.
 He concluding with, "An energetic artist with little refinement, Plies puts his rough edges to good use on 'The Real Testament', an exciting, sometimes promising, debut."
 Steve 'Flash' Juon of RapReviews spoke about the record: "In lesser hands this would have been one of a hundred no-name rap albums that end up in your local store's bargain bin but thanks to good beats and well-chosen singles in 'The Real Testament', Plies makes a favorable impression both on radio and his CD."

 The Real Testament sold 96,000 copies in its first week of release, debuting at number two on the Billboard 200.
 The following week, the album dropped seven spots to number nine.
 In its third week, the album sold 27,000 copies, dropping from number 9 to 21.
 As of June 1, 2008, The Real Testament had been certified gold by the Recording Industry Association of America.

 2008: Randy Jackson's Music Club, Vol. 1 and Greatest Remixes

 Jay E would team up with Randy Jackson on Music Club, Vol. 1, on the track "Just Walk on By", featuring Joss Stone.
 This was the debut studio album by Jackson, released on March 11, 2008.

 Greatest Remixes is a greatest hits compilation album of dance remixes of the original songs by Good Charlotte, with co-production by Jay E. The compilation was released on November 25, 2008.
 The track listing includes songs from all four Good Charlotte studio albums and three unreleased songs, "Anxiety", "Fight Song" (remixed by Jay) and "War".

+Other ventures

+He is a co-founder of the production team Basement Beats.

+Jason Lee Epperson's daughter, Jaysha Marie Epperson was born in 2002, in St. Louis, MO.